iborymagic/netflicks/README.md

 Made my own movie website(Netflix clone).
 This is my first project without any lecture.
-It's quite dirty and slow and doesn't have any fancy functions,
+It's quite dirty and slow, and doesn't have any fancy functions,
 but I'm proud that I made this on my own :D

 ![capture](https://user-images.githubusercontent.com/42052110/85828793-2296c280-b7c4-11ea-9fef-ad9aed19bfcc.PNG)